jesseduffield/generics/README.md

 func MaxBy[T any, V constraints.Ordered](slice []T, f func(T) V) V func MinBy[T any, V constraints.Ordered](slice []T, f func(T) V) V
 ```

+There's a good chance I'll have the Map/Filter functions take an index argument unconditionally and leave it to the user to omit that if they want.
+That will cut down on the number of functions here, but add some boilerplate.
+I'm currently comparing both approaches on a sizable repo to help decide.

 ## list package